mkyleUD/Caviness-HPC-Intro/_episodes/05-transferring-files.md

 keypoints:
 - "`wget` downloads a file from the internet."
 - "`scp` transfer files to and from your computer."
-- "You can use an SFTP client like FileZilla to transfer files through a GUI."
+- "You can use an SFTP client like winSCP to transfer files through a GUI."
 ---

 Computing with a remote computer offers very limited use if we cannot get files to